Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Select the Tab Control Tool from the Toolbox and draw a Tab Control on the Detail Section of the Form.

 3. Check the sample image given below.
-The Tab Control will have only two pages when created, but we need one more page.
+The Tab Control will have only two pages, but we need one more page.

-5. Click on the Tab Control to select it and select Tab Control Page from Insert Menu.
+4. Click on the Tab Control to select it and select Tab Control Page from the Insert Menu.

-You may select each Page of the Tab Control, display their Property Sheet, and Change the Caption Property value of Page1, Page2, and Page3 as Summary, Orders, and Order Detail respectively, if needed.
-It is used for reference purposes only and will not use those names anywhere or display them either.
+You may select each Page of the Tab Control, display its Property Sheet, and change the Caption Property value of Page1, Page2, and Page3 as Summary, Orders, and Order Detail, respectively, if needed.
+It is used for reference purposes only.

 The next step is to drag and drop the Sub-Forms (03_Employees_Summary, 04_Order_ListQ, and 05_Order_DetailQ) one by one, on the Tab Control Pages.

-7. Drag and drop the 03_Employee_Summary Form on the Tab Control Page1.
+6. Drag and drop the 03_Employee_Summary Form on the Tab Control Page 1.

-8. You may delete the child label attached to the Sub-Form.
-Re-size the Sub-Form and Tab Control to display the contents properly on the Screen.
-You may save the Form with the name Inquiry_Main and open it in Normal View to check as to how the Information is displayed on the Sub-Form.
-Check whether the Form and Tab control size need size increase or decrease is necessary or not.
-Leave some gap between the Tab control and the top of the Detail Section of the Form to insert a few TextBoxes for StartDate and EndDate fields and two more Text Boxes for control purposes.
-We need space for a heading above these controls as well.
+7. You may delete the child label attached to the subform.
+Resize both the subform and the tab control to ensure that the contents are displayed properly on the screen.
+Save the form with the name Inquiry_Main, and open it in Normal View to verify how the information appears in the subform.
+Check whether any adjustment to the size of the form or tab control, either an increase or a decrease, is required or not.
+Leave some space between the tab control and the top of the Detail section of the form to insert a few text boxes for the StartDate and EndDate fields, along with two additional text boxes for control purposes.
+Also, make sure to leave some space for a heading above these controls.

-9. When you are satisfied with the Sub-Form dimension of the design, click on the Sub-Form, and display the Property Sheet.
-Take a piece of paper and note down the following Property Values for resizing and positioning the other two forms we are going to insert into Page2 and Page3 of the Tab Control.
+8. Once you are satisfied with the subform’s dimensions and overall design, click on the subform and open the Property Sheet.
+Take note of the following property values on a piece of paper — you will need them later to resize and position the other two forms that will be inserted into Page 2 and Page 3 of the Tab Control.

 • Top